Abastro/xmonad-profiles/README.md

 # Xmonad profile manager for Gnome

-More easily manageable xmonad profiles on Ubuntu.
+More easily manageable xmonad profiles, now supporting both Ubuntu and Arch.

 NB: Only works for the listed submodules.